eBay/Muse/ui-plugins/muse-layout-antd/README.md

 ### noSiderInSubApp
 If set to `true`, there will be no sider if integrated as a sub app.

-### noHeaderInSubApp
-If set to `true`, there will be no header if integrated as a sub app.

 ## Extend Header Menus
 There's difference between header dropdown menus and the sider menu.
 Each dropdown menu on the header is a standalone menu component while the whole sider menu is a standalone one.
 So, to extend header menus, you need to know the `key` of the header menu item and use extension point `header.[menu-item-key].getItems` to contribute menu items to a given header menu.